On Function-Correcting Codes in the Lee Metric: Function-correcting Lee metric codes

 \section{Function-correcting Lee metric codes}

 In error-correcting codes, we add redundancy to each message to enable the receiver to detect and correct any errors that affect the entire message during transmission.
 In contrast, in function-correcting codes, we need to correct messages with different function values.
 It allows for more efficient encoding.
 This approach reduces redundancy when several messages share the same function value.
 As a result, function-correcting codes offer a targeted and resource-efficient alternative to classical error correction.
 In this section, we formally define the function-correcting Lee metric code (in short, FCLMC) and establish an equivalence between the function-correcting Lee metric code and irregular-distance codes in the Lee metric.
 We discuss relations and bounds on the optimal redundancy of an $(f,t)$-FCLMC.
-Throughout the paper, we assume that a codeword $\mathcal{E}(u)$ is transmitted through a noisy channel, the received word is $a\in \mathbb{Z}_m^{k+r}$ with $d_L(\mathcal{E}(u),a)\leq t$, that is, at most $t$ errors occur during transmission.
+Throughout the paper, we assume that a codeword $\mathcal{E}(u)$ is transmitted through a noisy channel, the received word is $y\in \mathbb{Z}_m^{k+r}$ with $d_L(\mathcal{E}(u),y)\leq t$.
+In this case, when the Lee distance between the transmitted code vector and received vector is at most $t$, we say that at most $t$ errors occur during transmission, although it does not mean that $t$ coordinates changed during transmission.
 We define function-correcting Lee metric codes as follows.